 Application for the Argentina work visa

-For longer-term salaried employment undertaken by foreigners who are contracted by a business in Argentina, a “Contracted Personnel—Temporary Residence Visa” (23 A visa) is required, which allows to live in Argentina for a year but can be extended.
-In some cases, the work visa will come with a stipulated timeframe.
-The temporary residence visa gives the employee the full work permit for the duration of their assignment.
+For longer-term salaried employment undertaken by foreigners who are contracted by a business in Argentina, a “Contracted Personnel—Temporary Residence Visa” (called a ‘23 A visa’) is required.
+This allows them to live in Argentina for a year but it can be extended.
+In some cases, the work visa will come with a stipulated time frame.
+The temporary residence visa grants the employee the full work permit for the duration of their assignment.

-A separate work visa category (23 E visa) is specific for scientists, specialists, managers, technicians and administrative staff.
-Another variation is the “Secondment Visa”, which applies to U.S. employees sent by their companies to Argentina to continue their work; with this visa, no labour contract is required.
+A separate work visa category, called a 23 E visa, is specific for scientists, specialists, managers, technicians and administrative staff.
+Another variation is the “Secondment Visa”, which applies to U.S. employees sent by their companies to Argentina to continue their work.
+No labor contract is required with this visa.

-The application process for a work visa includes for the employee to attend a personal interview with the consulate’s staff and paying all relevant application fees.
-Argentina work visa fees vary from country to country depending on the country the employee applies from.
+The application process for a work visa requires the employee to attend a personal interview with the consulate’s staff.
+They must also pay all relevant application fees.
+Argentina work visa fees vary from country to country, depending on the country the employee applies from.

 The employee will need to present a set of required documents, including:

-- A valid passport (valid for six months over the date when leaving Argentina.
-At least two blank pages in it);
+- A valid passport (valid for six months over the date when leaving Argentina with at least two blank pages in it);

 - Three passport photos (no older than three months, the background must be white clear);